ropensci/gutenbergr/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 1 notes

-The Notes depend on the platform and are about examples that take slightly more than 5 seconds to run, as well as UTF strings in the data that are generally part of author names.
+The only NOTE is that this is a new submission after the last was archived.